yingweiwo

 Additional Infomation

-Erythromycin stearate appears as fluffy colorless powder or fine white powder.
+Erythromycin stearate is a fluffy, colorless powder or a fine white powder.
 (NTP, 1992)

-Erythromycin Stearate is the stearate salt form of erythromycin, a broad-spectrum, topical macrolide antibiotic with antibacterial activity.
-Erythromycin stearate diffuses through the bacterial cell membrane and reversibly binds to the 50S subunit of the bacterial ribosome.
-This prevents bacterial protein synthesis.
-Erythromycin stearate may be bacteriostatic or bactericidal in action, depending on the concentration of the drug at the site of infection and the susceptibility of the organism involved.
+Erythromycin stearate is the stearate form of erythromycin, a broad-spectrum topical macrolide antibiotic with antibacterial activity.
+Erythromycin stearate diffuses across the bacterial cell membrane and reversibly binds to the 50S subunit of the bacterial ribosome, thereby inhibiting bacterial protein synthesis.
+The action of erythromycin stearate may be bacteriostatic or bactericidal, depending on the drug concentration at the site of infection and the sensitivity of the associated microorganism.

 Mechanism of Action